This is a quick post but one that I’ve wanted to write for quite a while.

 Digging further, Akil looked at Time Doctor’s ‘Web & App Usage Report’.

 This is where Time Doctor differentiates itself from all other screenshot software on the market.
-Time Doctor is the only remote employee software that includes application and website monitoring.
+Time Doctor is the only remote employee monitoring software that includes application and website monitoring.

 If you take a look at the report below you’ll find that the second most used application is “automousemover” which is an application designed to trick simple screenshot software into thinking that work is being done.

 Time Doctor monitors these apps all the time so we know exactly when they’re used and for how long.

 The use of the “automousemover” app was enough evidence to confront the developer, but for further confirmation Akil used our screen monitoring software to take a look at his screenshots.

 The screenshots report (below) showed that for long periods of time while the employee was “working” there was no mouse or keyboard activity at all.